Ron Unz: The Unz Review

 In November 2013, Unz launched the website The Unz Review for which he serves as editor-in-chief and publisher.

 The Unz Review describes itself as presenting "controversial perspectives largely excluded from the American mainstream media."
 Unz says he mostly posts articles that have already been published, and "I don't even read most of the articles I publish, and I certainly don't edit them.
 I'm busy."
 It has been described by the Associated Press as "a hodgepodge of views from corners of both the left and right" and by the New York Times as "far right".
 According to the Anti-Defamation League (ADL) in 2014, the webzine is an "outlet for certain writers to attack Israel and Jews".
 The Southern Poverty Law Center has labeled it a white nationalist publication.
-In 2016, a research fellow at the ADL said "I haven’t seen Ron Unz write anything anti-Semitic himself, but he really gives a platform to anti-Semites."
-The ADL and others criticized Unz for a $600,000 grant for research in evolutionary biology to Gregory Cochran, a professor who argued that homosexuality may be caused by a "gay germ."
-Ralph Nader, while running with Unz for Harvard board of overseers called him "a very nuanced guy.
-He should not be stereotyped as a lot of the world of identity politics does."
+In 2016, a research fellow at the ADL said "I haven't seen Ron Unz write anything anti-Semitic himself, but he really gives a platform to anti-Semites."